 Molly Carvo OTR/L

 Molly received her Bachelor of Arts in Therapeutic Recreation from Eastern Washington University in 2011 followed by her master’s degree in occupational therapy in 2014.
 She began her career working with a variety of populations including pediatrics, adult orthopedics, adult neurology, and occupational medicine but quickly came to find her true passion was pediatric therapy.
 Molly recently joined the Youthful Horizons Therapy team in 2019 however this was preceded by years of experience with multiple pediatric populations including sensory processing, autism, down syndrome, developmental delay, physical disabilities, cerebral palsy, and other neurodevelopmental disorders.
-She has an interest in research to further the field of OT and is active in implementing evidenced based practice into her treatment approaches.
+She has an interest in research to further the field of OT and is active in implementing evidence-based practice into her treatment approaches.
 She is active in furthering her skill set via continuing education classes and the obtaining of specialized certifications whenever possible.
-Outside of her work, Molly enjoys anything outdoors, physical activity and soaking up as much time as she can with her family.
+Outside of her work, Molly enjoys anything outdoors, physical activity, and soaking up as much time as she can with her family.